teclone/rollup-all/README.md

 Moreso, there is need to generate typescript definition files for most projects (javascript and typescript projects alike), sourcemaps, minification, production build, development build, resolution of dynamic imports, etc.

-library source codes in one parsing, allowing you to generate commonjs, es module, and browser builds at once.
-It is very configurable and runs asynchronously.
+This library allows you to generate commonjs, es module, and browser builds at once with sourcemaps and typescript definition files.
+It is very configurable.

 This package automates the whole process with the right configurations and makes it easy to get all target build formats generated in one command with configurability in mind.

+it generates typescript definition files for what is built, by leveraging typescript build api.

 ### Installation with npm